Sariel: Ladder of Jacob

+Liber Juratus

 The book of Liber Juratus by Honorius of Thebes has a number of translations which lists Sariell as one of "The names of the angels of the eighth month, which is called marquesnan heshvan", and Sariel as one of "The names of the angels of the tenth month, which is called Tevet".
 The month of Heshvan marquesnan would make Sariel's ruler Barfiell, or the month of Tevet would make the ruler Anael.

+Lesser Key of Solomon; depictions as a fallen angel and a deity

 The Lesser Key of Solomon lists the dukes Asteliel and Gediel as commanding Sariel by night.
 The book A Dictionary of Angels by Gustav Davidson and The Complete Book of Devils and Demons by Leonard Ashley list Sariel as a fallen angel.
 The Greek Magical Papyri represents him as a deity to be called upon in rites using the "Souriel" variation of his name.

+Use in apotropaic magic during Late Antiquity

 The University of Michigan has a section in its library collection devoted to Traditions of Magic in Late Antiquity, Protective Magic, Babylonian Demon Bowls.
 One clay bowl from Seleucia-on-Tigris dated to the 6th or 7th century A.D. lists Sariel twice:

-"I wrote all of the curses upon a new bowl of clay and I sent back the curses of those who cursed Negray daughter of Denday to their masters until they release and bless in the name of Sariel the angel and Barakiel the angel and in the name of Sariel and Barakiel you release from the curses of those who curse Negray daughter of Denday as a man is freed from the house of bondage and from the house of weapons amen amen selah."
+I wrote all of the curses upon a new bowl of clay and I sent back the curses of those who cursed Negray daughter of Denday to their masters until they release and bless in the name of Sariel the angel and Barakiel the angel and in the name of Sariel and Barakiel you release from the curses of those who curse Negray daughter of Denday as a man is freed from the house of bondage and from the house of weapons amen amen selah.

 In media

 Video games

 In the bullet hell series Touhou Project, the first game, Highly Responsive to Prayers, portrays Sariel as the final boss of the Makai (魔界) route.

 Sariel is also the true final boss of Bloodstained: Curse of the Moon 2.